microprediction/timemachines/CONTRIBUTE.md

 The goals of the timemachines package:

-   - Make available a large slew of fully autonomous univariate forecasting functions ("skaters")
+   - Make available a large slew of fully autonomous univariate forecasting functions with sequence-to-sequence signature ("skaters")
    - Evaluate them continuously over fresh, live, diverse real-world timeseries (search "time-series Elo ratings")
    - Create fast surrogates, stacking, compositions and so forth.
    - Stick some of them in "crawlers" than operate in real-time and predict time-series at www.microprediction.org